tsucchi/p5-Reply-Plugin-ConfigurablePrompt/README.md

 # DESCRIPTION

-Reply::Plugin::ConfigurablePrompt is plugin for Reply.
+Reply::Plugin::StandardPrompt is plugin for Reply.
 This plugin provides configurable prompt.

 # NOTE